Seizure Disorders - Adult

 - Responsive nerve stimulator (RNS)—implanted in the brain to detect and stop seizures

 - Deep brain stimulation (DBS)—implanted in the brain and attached to a device implanted in the chest to stop signals that trigger a seizure

-In some people, following a strict diet that is rich in fats and low in carbohydrates and protein may reduce seizures.
-This is called a ketogenic diet.
-It is not known why it helps. .
-It is more helpful in children than adults.
+A ketogenic diet is a strict diet that is low in carbohydrates and rich in fats.
+For some people, this diet may reduce seizures.
+It is not known why it helps.

 - Lack of sleep

 Surgery may be done for seizures that are not helped by medicine.
 The area that is causing the seizures will be removed or destroyed.
 It is only an option if the seizures start in one specific spot in the brain.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 National Institute of Neurological Disorders and Stroke http://www.ninds.nih.gov